-- ➤ The VIR - ➤ A blank Emissions Repair Form - ➤ The brochures GCAF supplies, such as "What If My Vehicle Does not Pass" brochure - ➤ The Repair Watch Public Report.
+- ➤ The VIR - ➤ A blank Emissions Repair Form - ➤ The brochures GCAF supplies, such as "What If My Vehicle Does not Pass" brochure - ➤ A Q&A QR business card for internet lookup - ➤ The Repair Watch Public Report.
 (Show the motorist a copy and inform them of the availability of the list on the GCAF website.)